pagkly/Zed/Investopedia3/How Double Entry Works.md

 ## The Double-Entry Accounting System

 Double-entry bookkeeping was developed in the mercantile period of Europe to help rationalize commercial transactions and make trade more efficient.
 It also helped merchants and bankers understand their costs and profits.
-Some thinkers have argued that double-entry accounting was a key calculative technology responsible for the birth of [capitalism](https://www.investopedia.com/terms/c/capitalism.asp).
+Some thinkers have argued that double-entry accounting was a key calculative technology responsible for the birth of [[capitalism]](https://www.investopedia.com/terms/c/capitalism.asp).

-The accounting equation forms the foundation of the double-entry accounting and is a concise representation of a concept that [expands into](https://www.investopedia.com/terms/e/expanded-accounting-equation.asp) the complex, expanded and multi-item display of the [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp).
+The accounting equation forms the foundation of the double-entry accounting and is a concise representation of a concept that [[expands into]](https://www.investopedia.com/terms/e/expanded-accounting-equation.asp) the complex, expanded and multi-item display of the [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp).
 The balance sheet is based on the double-entry accounting system where total assets of a company are equal to the total of liabilities and shareholder equity.

 Essentially, the representation equates all uses of capital (assets) to all sources of capital (where debt capital leads to liabilities and equity capital leads to shareholders' equity).
 For a company keeping accurate accounts, every single business transaction will be represented in at least of its two accounts.